-We were extremely happy to have reopened at the very end of April, following weeks of closure due to COVID.
 Our team has worked closely with the state to ensure our COVID Exposure Plan exceeds the requirements needed to guarantee the greatest safety for our patients and team.
 You’ll notice longer appointment durations and greater PPE use during your next visit to the office.

 To ensure that all patients are comfortable in a safe and clean environment:

 - One-on-one appointments are scheduled with significant time gaps to ensure ample time to clean, disinfect and sanitize between patients.